Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification: Methodology

-CT volumes in the RSNA dataset exhibit substantial variability in the number of axial slices per patient, ranging from fewer than 200 to more than 500 slices.
+The CT volumes in the RSNA dataset exhibit substantial variability in the number of axial slices per patient, ranging from fewer than 200 to more than 500 slices.
 For scans with sparse sampling, vertebral structures may be underrepresented in projection space, negatively affecting downstream localization and segmentation performance.
-To mitigate this issue and ensure consistent volumetric resolution across patients, we apply slice interpolation as a preprocessing step.

-CT volumes were interpolated using cubic spline interpolation \citep{AjaFernandez2024} to preserve anatomical continuity and reduce high-frequency artifacts, while segmentation masks were interpolated using nearest-neighbor interpolation to maintain label integrity.
-After interpolation, all volumes contained at least 400 slices, ensuring comparable anatomical coverage across the dataset.
-Figure \ref{fig:interpolation} demonstrates an example of the projection with and without interpolation for the CT volume and its corresponding mask.
-It is clearly observed that the projection with the interpolation showed more distinct vertebra features.
-Hence, this preprocessing step improved the clarity and structural consistency of projection-based representations, particularly for low-slice scans.
+To mitigate this issue and ensure consistent volumetric resolution across patients, we applied slice interpolation as a preprocessing step.
+CT volumes were interpolated using cubic spline interpolation\citep{AjaFernandez2024} to preserve anatomical continuity and reduce high-frequency artifacts, while the corresponding segmentation masks were interpolated using nearest-neighbor interpolation to maintain label integrity.
+The resampling criterion was specified as a minimum slice-count floor along the axial axis, with each volume interpolated along the axial direction until it contained at least 400 slices.
+This ensured comparable anatomical coverage and projection sampling density across the dataset.
+By densifying sparsely sampled volumes prior to projection, interpolation produced sharper and more continuous vertebral boundaries in the resulting projections, improving the clarity and structural consistency of the projection-based representations, particularly for low-slice scans.